 - If calling the reservation number after-hours, please hold on the line for instructions.

-- Riders must be ready to leave within a 30-minute pick-up window, which is 15 minutes before or after your scheduled pick-up time.
+- Riders must be ready to leave at the beginning of a 30-minute pick-up window, which is 15 minutes before or after your scheduled pick-up time.
 When the vehicle arrives, the driver can only wait 5 minutes past the scheduled pick-up time.
 If you are not ready within the 5-minute window, the vehicle will continue to the next rider, your trip will count as a “no-show” and you will need to reschedule your trip.

 * Medical return trips can be called in/scheduled at the end of your appointment.
 This is referred to as a “Will Call” trip.
 Please note that Will Call trips can result in a wait of up to one hour from time call is received.